azidmiracle/TQC-Competition/README.md

 # Background

-We already have an exising database in the company, however the interface is a bit old and very to difficult to use.
+We already have an exising database in the company, however the interface is a bit old and very difficult to use.
 Also, we only have one computer has this software.
 So, we decided to create our own MS Excel software (with more features than the current software) that retrieves the data from the database .

 Unfortunately, we are not allowed to download any data from our server.